 sudo add-apt-repository ppa:timescale/timescaledb-ppa

-and then enter your password, if prompted:
+Enter your password, if prompted:

-With the packages dependencies installed, we can set up TimescaleDB in our instance by executing:
+With the package’s dependencies installed, we can set up TimescaleDB in our instance by executing:

 sudo apt install -y timescaledb-postgresql-9.6

 Now TimescaleDB is installed!
 Time to configure PostgreSQL.

 First, let’s check the version of PostgreSQL that we have installed: